Sfrailey/.dotfiles/README.md

 ## .nanorc
 This is my custom .nanorc configuration for Nano.
 ## .bashrc
-This is my custom .bashrc configuration for Bash.# .dotfiles
+This is my custom .bashrc configuration for Bash.